 In order to succeed in cosmetology, students must be able to work well with their hands and keep their work environment organized and clean.
 Cosmetologists must also possess excellent interpersonal and communication skills when interacting with clients.

 The Skyline College Department of Cosmetology offers courses in Cosmetology and Esthetics that focus on theoretical foundation, practical skills, business knowledge, and the professional and ethical training needed for licensing through the State Board of Barbering and Cosmetology.
 Prepared with excellent entry-level skills, students are able to work in many facets of the beauty industry.

-Skyline College offers one Associate Degree in Cosmetology and four Certificates of Achievement in Cosmetology, Cosmetology: Entrepreneurship, Cosmetology: Esthetician, and Massage Therapy.
+Skyline College offers one Associate Degree in Cosmetology and three Certificates of Achievement in Cosmetology, Cosmetology: Entrepreneurship, and Cosmetology: Esthetician.

 - The Cosmetology program is 1600 hours.
 Instruction includes hair design, basic and dimensional color, texture services, skincare and facials, manicures and pedicures, and special occasion styling.